cloudfoundry/community/toc/rfc/rfc-draft-toc-admin-access-to-foundation-accounts.md

 - All CFF-managed Concourse CI instances
 - CFF Docker Hub organizations
 - The Cloudflare CFF account
 - All IaaS provider accounts used by the CFF
+- CF community Slack workspace

 This access MUST be provisioned through existing secure authentication methods (e.g., SSO, MFA) and MUST remain auditable.
 When TOC membership changes, access MUST be updated immediately.